hinto-janai/readable/README.md

 };
 ```

-All major types are exported to the root, so they can be imported without specifiying the full path:
+All major types are exported to the root, so they can be imported without specifying the full path:
 ```rust,ignore
 use readable::HeadTail; // shorter, preferred.